A Pastel Home

 It only took a few simple, renter-friendly swaps to totally transform this room.
 First, we took four of the cabinet doors off to create a bit of open shelving, and painted the inside with an accent colour.
 I started out using some old blush paint I had leftover from a furniture painting DIY awhile back, but in the end I switched to October Mist CC-550, the Benjamin Moore 2022 Colour of the Year (you can see more about that mini project here!)

 Next, we swapped out the HORRIBLE massive fluorescent light fixture that came with the apartment, for a simple white pendant light, which made a huge difference in updating the room.
-Swapping out the cabinet knobs to these super affordable gold ones was also a quick but transformative step, and for the “wine hutch” as I fondly call it, I opted for some fun pink shell knobs to mix up the look.
+Swapping out the cabinet knobs to these super was also a quick but transformative step, and for the “wine hutch” as I fondly call it, I opted for some fun to mix up the look.

 Last but not least, we swapped out the old faucet for a white one, which I really only did because the old faucet was so gross and barely working (definitely not a necessary expense if you’re renting!)